 - 2/3 cup coarsely chopped peanut butter cups

-In a small bowl, combine the Oreo cookie crumbs and butter.
-Spread evenly in the bottom and up the side of the pan.
+- In a small bowl, combine the Oreo cookie crumbs and butter.
+Spread evenly in the bottom and no more than 3/4-inch up the side of the pan.
 Place in the freezer for 10 minutes.

-Lock the lid in place.
+- Lock the lid in place.
 Select High Pressure and set the timer for 50 minutes.
-When beep sounds, turn off pressure cooker. use a natural pressure release for 10 minutes, and then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
-Remove cheesecake and check the cheesecake to see if the middle is set.
-If not, cook the cheesecake an additional 5 minutes.
+When the cook time ends, turn off the pressure cooker and allow the pressure to release naturally for 10 minutes, then use a quick pressure release to release any remaining pressure.
+When valve drops, carefully remove lid.
+Remove cheesecake from the cooking pot and check to see if the middle is set (about 150°F on an instant read thermometer).
+If not, return the foil and cook the cheesecake for an additional 5 minutes.

-Spoon chocolate ganache on top of the cheesecake, spreading to edges and letting the ganache drip down the sides.
-Pile coarsely chopped peanut butter cup chocolates on top.
+- Spoon chocolate ganache on top of the cheesecake, spreading to edges and letting it drip down the sides.
+Pile coarsely chopped peanut butter cups on top.
 Refrigerate until ready to serve.

 *Make a sling with a 20 inch piece of aluminum foil, folded three times length wise.